Skip to content

 Southwestern Utah

 Popular base camps of this region include Torrey, St. George, Cedar City and Kanab.
-Three (of five) of Utah's national parks also find their home in this portion of the state: Zion, Bryce Canyon and Capitol Reef.
+Three of Utah's five national parks also find their home in this portion of the state: Zion, Bryce Canyon and Capitol Reef.
 More experienced off-season travelers might check out Cedar Breaks or Grand Staircase-Escalante national monuments.
 From snowmobiling and snowshoeing to winter star parties and cozy yurt camping, the rewards of winter's depths are beckoning the well-prepared traveler to Southwestern Utah.

 Southeastern Utah